Grand Calumet River AOC

 Overview

 The Grand Calumet River is in one of the most heavily industrialized areas in the United States, flowing mainly through northwestern Indiana.
-Beginning in the 20th century the area began experiencing an influx of steel mills, foundries, chemical plants, oil refineries, meat packing industries, and pharmaceutical industries.
-Prior to the 1972 Clean Water Act, industries released industrial waste and some nearby cities discharged untreated sewage into the river.
-In addition, potential nonpoint sources of contaminants, such as industrial and urban runoff may have affected water quality in the river.
+Beginning in the 20th century, the area began experiencing an influx of steel mills, foundries, chemical plants, oil refineries, meat packing industries, and pharmaceutical industries.
+Prior to the 1972 Clean Water Act, industries released industrial waste, and some nearby cities discharged untreated sewage into the river.
+In addition, potential nonpoint sources of contaminants, such as industrial runoff, urban runoff, and groundwater inputs may have affected water quality in the river.

-The river was designated as an Area of Concern (AOC) under the Great Lakes Water Quality Agreement of 1987, largely due to legacy pollutants.
-These pollutants remain in the environment for extended periods of time after they are introduced and were found in sediments at the bottom of the Grand Calumet River, Indiana Harbor and Ship Canal.
-These legacy pollutants include:
+The river was designated an Area of Concern (AOC) under the Great Lakes Water Quality Agreement of 1987, largely due to legacy pollutants.
+These pollutants were released before they were regulated or their toxicity was widely understood, but they remain in the environment.
+Legacy pollutants are often found in the bottom sediments of the Grand Calumet River and the Indiana Harbor and Ship Canal.
+These pollutants include:

 - Polychlorinated biphenyls (PCBs)